-- If when running gp-dyn, you get a message of the form - ld.so: warning: libpari.so.xxx has older revision than expected xxx
+- program: the GP function install may not be available on your platform, triggering an error message ("not yet available for this architecture"). - If when running gp-dyn, you get a message of the form ld.so: warning: libpari.so.xxx has older revision than expected xxx

 (possibly followed by more errors), you already have a dynamic PARI library installed and a broken local configuration.
-Either remove the old library or unset the LD\LIBRARY\PATH environment variable.
+Either remove the old library or unset the LD_LIBRARY_PATH environment variable.
 Try to disable this variable in any case if anything very wrong occurs with the gp-dyn binary, like an Illegal Instruction on startup.
 It does not affect gp-sta.